-

 In situ benthic community response to a phytodetritus pulse in the Cabo Verde Abyssal Basin (tropical NE Atlantic) Prog.
 Oceanogr.
 (IF 3.8) Pub Date : 2024-09-05 Daniëlle S.W. de Jonge, Daniela Y. Gaurisas, Alycia J. Smith, Eloise Holmes, Covadonga Orejas, Ángela Mosquera Giménez, J. Murray Roberts, Angelo F. Bernardino, Andrew K. Sweetman

 Ecosystem functioning, i.e. the transfer of material through a system, supports the ecosystem services deep-sea sediments provide, including carbon sequestration, nutrient regeneration, and climate regulation.
-To date, seven studies globally have researched how various benthic groups contribute to organic matter degradation in abyssal sediments through stable isotope tracer experiments, of which only
+To date, seven studies globally have researched in situ how various benthic groups contribute to organic matter degradation in abyssal sediments through stable isotope tracer experiments, of

 -